Parking Forum March 26

 The following zone changes have been recommended:

 - Lots 36 & 39 (Memorial Drive) - change all parking along south edge of the road to gold parking, and all parking along north edge of the road to blue.
+(Approved change was for a combination of red, blue, and gold parking spaces.)

 - Lot 50/52 (JRP & Carruth) - change all parking to red, but have the restrictions end at 4 p.m.